chaeyeunpark/Yavque/README.md

 $ make all
 ```

-In the examples, you can find three different implementations of variational quantum eigensolvers (VQE) with the quantum alternating operator Ansatz for the transverse field Ising model: `qaoa_tfi_diag`, `qaoa_tfi_pauli`, and `qaoa_tfi_ti`, and the hardware efficient Ansatz for solving a chemical Hamiltonian solve_chem.
+In the examples, you can find three different implementations of variational quantum eigensolvers (VQE) with the quantum alternating operator Ansatz for the transverse field Ising model: `qaoa_tfi_diag`, `qaoa_tfi_pauli`, and `qaoa_tfi_ti`, and the hardware efficient Ansatz for solving a chemical Hamiltonian `solve_chem`.
 As we included sample Hamiltonians for H<sub>2</sub> and NH<sub>3</sub> molecules, you can test run them.

 ```bash